Lynn Timms, BSc (Hons), MBPsS

 What is Tongue-tie?

-Photo of a baby with a tongue tie.
-Tongue-tie (ankyloglossia) is a condition in which the thin piece of skin under the baby's tongue (the lingual frenulum) is abnormally short or tight which may restrict the movement of the tongue .
+Tongue-tie (ankyloglossia) is a condition in which the membrane under the baby's tongue (the lingual frenulum) is abnormally short or tight which may restrict the movement of the tongue.

 Possible problems caused.

-However, a baby needs to be able to protrude the tongue forward to the lower gum in order to both latch effectively at the breast and maintain this latch during the entire feed.
+However, a baby does need to be able to move his tongue effectively in a number of different movements to attach effectively at the breast and maintain this latch during the entire feed.

-Photo of a baby with a tongue tie.
-If the tongue is not able to move freely then not only may optimal attachment to the breast be difficult to achieve, but cause sore and damaged maternal nipples as the baby attempts to feed.
+If the tongue is not able to move freely and effectively, then not only may optimal attachment to the breast be difficult to achieve, but cause sore and damaged maternal nipples as the baby attempts to feed.

-Additional issues to consider with a tongue that has a restricted movement include possible problems with managing solid foods, oral hygiene and speech development.
+Additional issues to consider with a tongue that has a restricted movement include possible problems with managing solid foods, oral hygiene, speech development, posture and headaches - to name just a few.

 Treatment options.